Wild Horse Preservation Society is a 501(c)(3) Non-Profit

 Mission of Wild Horse Preservation Society

-Ranch owners of Wild Horse Ranch formed the Wild Horse Preservation Society, a Wyoming nonprofit corporation, with the aim of sustaining a sanctuary for these beautiful creatures and ensuring their continued health and happiness.
-Wild Horse Preservation Society is a 501(c)(3) not-for-profit organization.
+Ranch owners of Wild Horse Ranch formed the Wild Horse Preservation Society, an all-volunteer Wyoming nonprofit corporation, with the aim of sustaining a sanctuary for these beautiful creatures and ensuring their continued health and happiness.
+WHPS is a 501(c)(3) not-for-profit organization.
 Your donation is tax deductible to the extent allowed by law.
+All donations are used for the maintenance of the horses.

 History of the Wild Horse Ranch Herd